No products in the cart

 Today’s blog is dedicated to all the amazing board chairs who have stepped up and are leading with intent!

 Spring is here and rather than bemoan the fact that no one has informed winter that she has overstayed her welcome or gripe about dysfunctional nonprofit boards, we are going to celebrate.
+Your Nonprofit Board Chair is who we are talking about today.

-If your board chair goes beyond the call of duty, I challenge you today to acknowledge it and then act on that attitude of gratitude.
+If your nonprofit board chair goes beyond the call of duty, I challenge you today to acknowledge it and then act on that attitude of gratitude.

-Does your board chair:
+Does your nonprofit board chair:

 - Know his/her role and responsibilities and own it